Baron Mostyn

 Baron Mostyn, of Mostyn in the County of Flint, is a title in the Peerage of the United Kingdom.

+History

-It was created in 1831 for Sir Edward Lloyd, 2nd Baronet, who had earlier represented Flint Boroughs and Beaumaris in the House of Commons.
+The title was created in 1831 for Sir Edward Lloyd, 2nd Baronet, who had earlier represented Flint Boroughs and Beaumaris in the House of Commons.
 His son, the second Baron, sat as a Member of Parliament for Flintshire and Lichfield and served as Lord Lieutenant of Merionethshire.

-In 1831 Lord Mostyn assumed by Royal licence the additional surname of Mostyn.
+The second baron had assumed the additional surname of Mostyn by royal licence in 1831, on the death of his mother's brother, the last of the Mostyn baronets.
 His eldest son and heir the Hon.
 Thomas Lloyd-Mostyn, who also represented Flintshire in Parliament, predeceased his father.
-Lord Mostyn was therefore succeeded by his grandson, the third Baron (the son of Hon.
-Thomas Lloyd-Mostyn).
+Lord Mostyn was therefore succeeded by his grandson, the third Baron (the son of Thomas Lloyd-Mostyn).
 The 6th Baron died on 22 March 2011 and was succeeded by his only son.

-The Baronetcy, of Pengwerra in the County of Flint, was created in the Baronetage of Great Britain in 1778 for Edward Lloyd, with remainder to his nephews.
+The Baronetcy of Pengwerra in the County of Flint, was created in the Baronetage of Great Britain in 1778 for Edward Lloyd, with remainder to his nephews.
 He was succeeded according to the special remainder by his eldest nephew, the aforementioned second Baronet, who was elevated to the peerage in 1831.

-The family seat is Mostyn Hall, near Mostyn, Flintshire.
+The family seat is Mostyn Hall, near Mostyn.